Hardware Connections & Specs

 7. Audio In (LTC)

-Accepts a Linear Timecode (LTC) audio signal for triggering video and lighting playback to an external timecode source.
+3.5mm (1/8") audio input.
+Accepts a Linear Timecode (LTC) audio signal for synchronizing video and lighting playback to an external timecode source.
+See LTC Setup.

-Enough space for more then 10 hours of high quality 4K video or 27 hours of 1080p.
+Enough space for more than 10 hours of high-quality 4K video or 27 hours of 1080p content.

 Last updated